 the "British Royal Society" and

 the "Institute of Industrial Science at the University of Tokyo".

-Since 2018 he is teaching Steel Structures in the
+From 2018 until 2022 he taught Steel Structures in the

 School of Technical Education of the Hellenic Greek Army Corps of Engineers.

 In parallel, he has participated as a consultant in the structural design of many buildings and other technical projects, mostly made of steel but also of other structural materials,

 in Greece and abroad.
 Projects in which he has participated include long-span steel roofs, power plants and other industrial facilities, wind turbine towers, transmission and guyed towers,

 buried pipelines transporting oil and natural gas, marine facilities, underground structures including subway tunnels and stations, road infrastructure projects, temporary supports of deep excavations and a wide range of buildings.